awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 If you are using Windows Server 2012 or earlier, the data in your logs might not be formatted optimally\.
 We recommend using Windows Server 2012 R2 and later for optimal log formats\.
 If you are using Linux instances, ensure that the screen utility is installed\.
 If it is not, your log data might be truncated\.
 On Amazon Linux, Amazon Linux 2, and Ubuntu Server, the screen utility is installed by default\.
 To install screen manually, depending on your version of Linux, run either `sudo yum install screen` or `sudo apt-get install screen`\.

+For more information about the permissions required to use Amazon S3 or Amazon CloudWatch Logs for logging session data, see [Creating an Instance Profile with Permissions for Session Manager and Amazon S3 and CloudWatch Logs \(Console\)](getting-started-create-iam-instance-profile.md#create-iam-instance-profile-ssn-logging)\.

 Refer to the following topics for more information about auditing and logging options for Session Manager\.

 ## Audit Session Activity Using AWS CloudTrail<a name="session-manager-logging-auditing-cloudtrail"></a>